kennycason/ninjaturdle_blog/posts/2017-03-26-prototype.markdown

 }
 ```

-Enums are value for keeping track of entity states because they allow for simpler state management.
+Enums are valuable for keeping track of entity states because they allow for simpler state management and conditional branching.
 For example, later when we want to check if the player is walking or standing, we don't have to repeatedly perform checks like:
 ```{.java .numberLines startFrom="1"}
 if (Math.abs(velocity.x) > 0f) {
     // entity is walking